He Chun

 He Chun or Her Chyun (和春; died 1860) was a Manchu nobleman and military commander of the Qing dynasty.
 He Chun was a commander of the northern encampment of the Army Group Jiangnan, a unit of the Green Standard Army tasked to defeat the Taiping rebellion.
-The northern encampment was based near Yangzhou, before the attack on attack on the Taiping capital, Tianjing (Nanjing).
+The northern encampment was based near Yangzhou, before the attack on the Taiping capital, Tianjing (Nanjing).
 However during the Battle of Jiangnan (1860) he was killed the attack on Nanjing.